Stinging nettle infusions are incredibly nourishing tonics that contain anti-inflammatory properties and can help support overall health and wellness.

-Start with 1/4 cup of dried nettle in a quart of water, and after steeping and straining, start with drinking 1/4 cup of the infusion once or twice a day and increase from there if you feel it’s appropriate for you 😉
+Start with 1/4 cup of dried nettle in a quart (4 cups) of water, and after steeping and straining, start with drinking 1/4 cup of nettle infusion once or twice a day and increase from there if you feel it’s appropriate for you 😉

-Have a few lingering questions about nettle infusions that you need answered before you give it a try?
+Have a few lingering questions about nettle infusions that you need to be answered before you give it a try?

 Let me see if I can help!

 There are many places you can find dried nettle.
-If you forage (and know what to look for) you may be able to find the fresh herb and dry it yourself.
+If you forage (and know what to look for) you may be able to find the fresh nettle leaves and dry them yourself.

-*Just be careful not to touch it with your bare hands!
-It’s not called STINGING nettle for nothing!!*
+*Just be sure to wear gloves (and maybe a long-sleeved shirt and long pants!) and do not touch it with your bare hands!
+It’s called a stinging nettle plant for reason!

-But, if this isn’t what you’re looking for, you can always check a health food store’s bulk section or order online.
+But, if foraging for fresh nettles isn’t your favorite way to stock your herbal remedies, you can always check a health food store’s bulk section or order online.

 Here is the dried nettle that I typically use if you’re interested 😉